 Brent’s wife, Stacy, was a pharmacist for over 10 years with Arnett Clinic and is currently a pharmacist with the Kroger Company, working at the Payless store on Greenbush Street in Lafayette.
 Brent and Stacy have a large family of pets and live south of Lafayette near the Tipmont REMC Pop Center Substation.
-They attend the Stockwell United Methodist church, where Brent serves as the Treasurer and Building Committee chairman.
-He is a member of the Mulberry Masonic Lodge and an Advisor at FarmHouse Fraternity at Purdue.
+They attend the Stockwell United Methodist Church, where Brent serves as the treasurer and building committee chairman.
+He is a member of the Mulberry Masonic Lodge and a Purdue FarmHouse fraternity advisor.

 As energy costs continue to outpace other inflationary factors, it is important that we maintain the structural integrity of our REMC, as this has proven to be a safe, effective, and efficient means of providing for the electrical needs of our community.